matdombrock/sllm/README.md

 You can prepend a reference to a file with the `-f` or `--file` option.

 However, be aware that files can not exceed 4k tokens.
+To the best of my knowlege, there is no way to get the GPT3 API to process more than 4096 tokens at once which means that this is a hard limitation and it would not be possible to get a meaningful analysis of a file that exceeds 4k tokens.

 **NOTE: At the time of writing, sending a file that contains 4k tokens would cost about $0.08 (USD).
 See [OpenAI Pricing](https://openai.com/pricing) for more info.**